lucasrcezimbra/lucasrcezimbra.github.io/content/anotacoes/My principles for building software.md

 - If your team doesn't know how to separate concerns in a monolith, they won't know how to do it in microservices.
 Unless you are centralizing the separation decisions, but in this case you are not solving the problem.
+- Microservices are about team topologies and scaling systems with different types of bounds
 - References
     - https://x.com/milan_milanovic/status/1722252645438484810?s=46
     - [The Majestic Monolith](https://signalvnoise.com/svn3/the-majestic-monolith/)